Anandadevnath/Shirayuki-Scrapper-API-V2/README.md

 # Shirayuki Scrapper API V2

-This is an extended version of the Aniwatch scraper.
-It supports streaming URLs and has been fully converted to JavaScript.
+This is an extended Aniwatch scraper with support for direct embedded streaming URLs.
+You can play streams instantly or host your own streaming URLs

 ## Features